 It's now perfectly possible to buy a house with a 5% deposit – go back a few years and mortgage lenders would have barely considered it – but of course, there are still challenges involved.
 Here at Moneyfacts we want to help make that dream of owning a home become a reality, so we've put together a short guide that could help the process along.

 Saving for a deposit can often be the most difficult part of the entire process.
-If you're already renting, it can be difficult to put aside enough money aside to make a meaningful difference to your savings pot, but remember that even saving small amounts can still add up – "little and often" should be your mantra.
+If you're already renting, it can be difficult to put aside enough money to make a meaningful difference to your savings pot, but remember that even saving small amounts can still add up – "little and often" should be your mantra.

 Of course, you'll want to look for savings accounts that offer the best rates.
-You might find you need to lock your money away for a set amount of time to secure the best deals, but make sure further additions will be allowed after your initial deposit, otherwise you won't be able to add to your pot.
+You might find you'll need to lock your money away for a set amount of time to secure the best deals, but make sure further additions will be allowed after your initial deposit, otherwise you won't be able to add to your pot.

 Alternatively, setting up a regular savings account could be an ideal option as it'll help you get into the habit of saving, and if you accompany it with a cash ISA to make the most of your tax-free allowance, you could soon see your savings begin to grow.

 A final point – remember that the increased availability of higher loan-to-value (LTV) mortgages means that your deposit requirement could be smaller as a result, so saving for that dream home may not seem so out of reach after all.